frogtronics/mujoco150_KM/documentation/README_inputdata.txt

 Input data is in terms of quaternions for ..models/Kassina/Kassina.xml model See README_workflow.txt for information on how these relate to raw kinematics data

+Note some important changes were made to the model files in Oct, 2020 by C. Richards including mapModel.cpp which opens a model file and writes a "map file" that names each dof in order, in case changes to the model are made and tested.
+There is a corresponding mapfile_k for kinematics which names each dof for the kinematics.
+This is not meant to change.
+Importantly, all joints in the model file must be preceded with "j_" for the mathematica analysis code to work.

 Hop = jumping data (recorded by L. Porro, E. Eberhard, 2016 [1]) Run = walking data (recorded by A. Collings, L. Porro, K. Chadwick, C. Richards, 2015 [1,2]) Ref = for reference poses.